Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/research/web_search_content_demo_20251120_075056.md

 Media:
 Date:

 Other Tools · 1.
-Install Claude Code · 2.
+Install MiniMax-M2 Code · 2.
 Configure Environment Variables · Method 1: Using a Script (Recommended for First-Time Users) · Method 2: Manual ...

 ---